tar80/loose.nvim/README.md

 Loose has a function to output a palette (theme) that matches the background color.
 Since the difference from the default background color is only increased or decreased,
-the color does not always come out beautifully.
+colors does not always come out beautifully.

 ![sample](https://github.com/tar80/test/assets/45842304/0be2c3dd-9cf5-4cb3-9c5d-58f809261062)